Older couple looking at bill

 What is a time of use tariff?

-A time-of-use tariff means the price of electricity changes at different times of the day.
-Periods of use are generally split into three categories:
+A time of use tariff means the price of electricity changes at different times of the day.
+The time of use periods are split into three categories:

-- Peak: This is when electricity costs the most, typically in the evenings from Monday to Friday.
+• Peak: When electricity is most expensive, typically in the evenings from Monday to Friday.

-- Off-peak: This is when electricity is cheapest, typically overnight and on weekends.
+• Off-peak: When electricity is cheapest, typically overnight and on weekends.

-- Shoulder: This rate is generally a bit cheaper than peak periods and usually applies between peak and off-peak periods.
+• Shoulder: When rates are cheaper than peak periods, usually applied between peak and off-peak periods.

-Remember that in order to gain access to a time of use tariff households will need to have a smart meter installed at the property.
+To gain access to a time of use tariff, households will need to have a smart meter installed at the property.

 When are peak and off-peak electricity times?

-Some states may also offer a transitional time of use tariff, in which case peak and off-peak electricity times vary across the summer and winter months.
+Some states may also offer seasonal variations on time of use tariffs, in which case peak and off-peak electricity times vary across the summer and winter months.

 How can I get the most out of a time of use tariff?